iguellilig/prediction_appendicitis/README.md

 To address this, we applied over-sampling and under-sampling techniques, including `SMOTE`, to highlight the best-performing models.

 All results from training the models on both the original and resampled datasets are provided in the `results_models` folder.
 The code related to this comparison is available in `model_others.ipynb`.

+## The best model (to use for the classification)

+From the obtained results, we observe that:

+1. Random oversampling is the most effective technique for balancing the dataset.
+This method also provides promising results during cross-validation.

+1. The highest F1-score achieved is `0.97`, using the random oversampling technique and cross-validation.
+The most performant model in this scenario is: `XGBClassifier`.

+1. Other models, such as `ExtraTreesClassifier` and `LGBMClassifier`, also performed well, achieving F1-scores of up to `0.96`.

+1. Models like `GaussianNB` and `BernoulliNB` showed poor performance for this classification task.

+1. Therefore, we chose `XGBClassifier` as the classifier for deploying our model.
+However, as a potential extension of this project, it would be valuable to include 3-5 of the best-performing models and display the results of all of them when the "Predict" button is clicked.